anandthakker/next-stream/README.md

 next-stream [![Build Status](https://travis-ci.org/anandthakker/next-stream.svg?branch=master)](https://travis-ci.org/anandthakker/next-stream)
 ===========

-Attach two or more streams `a,b,c,...` "end-to-end", so that the result streams from `a` until it ends, then moves on to `b` till it ends, etc.
+Concatenate/attach a series of streams `a,b,c,...` "end-to-end", so that the result streams from `a` until it ends, then moves on to `b` till it ends, etc.

+If anything in the series is a non-readable-stream object, just push it through as a chunk.

+If any of the given streams in the series emits an error, propagate it.

 ## Usage